antinomezco/project1/README.md

 rating from Goodreads(both using its API), along with other user reviews and ratings.
 If your username hasn't uploaded a review, a text box will appear allowing you to add it, along with a number rating.

+templates/book_details.html/<isbn>: gives a json file of the book with basic information, including data from goodreads.

 templates/error.html: error page that shows a different message according to the error, such as too short a password when registering or trying to login with a